ArceLopera/ArceLopera.github.io/_portfolio/4_Sound_n_Music.md

 which variables of music design have a greater impact on task performance and decision making.
 This research project aims to analyze different music design features and their respective induced emotional states and task performance on consumers.
 The results will reveal if there are significant features in music design that modify decision making depending on listener profiles.
+{: .text-justify}

 ### Salsa
 One of the most well-known Latin musical genres is Salsa.
 However, most of the research on the Salsa musical